Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 Most at risk are the roughly 15 million Americans estimated by the federal government to already suffer from alcohol use disorder.

 "I relapsed during the pandemic.
-I picked up that first drink and I was scared," said Elizabeth Marshall, who is in recovery in Ogdensburg, New York.
+I picked up that first drink and I was scared," said Elizabeth Marshall, who is in recovery in Ogdensburg, N.Y.

 As the coronavirus spread, therapy programs were canceled, leaving people who experience alcohol dependency isolated and scared.